JannisWolf/evaluating-edge-accelerator/README.md

 source /opt/intel/openvino2021/bin/setupvars.sh
 ```

-For the Google Coral Dev Board follow this getting started guide, if Mendel linux is not flashed on the board yet.
-Otherwise connect to it with
+For the Google Coral Dev Board follow this [getting started guide](https://coral.ai/docs/dev-board/get-started/), if Mendel linux is not flashed on the board yet.
+Otherwise direclty connect to it with

 ```bash
 mdt shell